 In the world of big business corporate earnings are taxed twice under the Internal Revenue Code.
 The first layer of taxation occurs with the traditional corporate income tax.
 The second tier of taxation happens when dividends are issued to shareholders.
 The shareholder pays an income tax at their personal rate.

-A legal structure used in business allowed by all states that creates a distinct and separate entity by law.
+A legal structure used in business allowed by all states that creates a distinct and separate entity by law is referred to as a corporation.
 Corporations can conduct business, be sued and sue because they are recognized by the courts as a unit with rights.
 Corporations require their own federal identification number and must pay for the right to conduct business within the state they reside.
-Two types of corporations, first is the Regular C-Corporation and the second is the S-Corporation.
+Two taxable types of corporations exist, first is the Regular C-Corporation and the second is the S-Corporation.

 ‘The job isn’t done until the paperwork is complete’, a popular axiom used especially in business.
 It identifies with the requirement that every corporate entity maintain its legal status and understanding between all investors and the management team.
 These understandings are the essence of the “formation” of the corporate entity.
 Failure to do the paperwork can create legal snafus such as the loss of corporate protection for both officers and owners of the company

 The common law definition of a business is an investment of capital or property by individuals which creates the means to carry on towards the goal of generating a profit.
 Every state recognizes different legal formats to conduct business.
 The simplest and most common is the sole proprietorship.
 Other forms include partnerships, limited liability company and of course corporation status (S-Corporation is a federal tax option of a corporation).
 However, two states actually recognize another legal format – business trusts.

 Those corporations doing well and flush with cash sometimes buy back stock from their investors.
 Once purchased back by the company the stock is called treasury stock.
 However, in small business, buying back stock can significantly alter the entire corporate control ownership and impact the long term outcome and direction of the company.